In addition to calculating your monthly subsidy on SAVE, this calculator will help you estimate monthly payments on the SAVE repayment plan.

 Maximizing the Benefit

-If you qualify for the subsidy, the Department of Education suggests making extra payments to attack the principal balance.
-I think many borrowers would be better off using a different strategy.
+If you qualify for the subsidy, the Department of Education once suggested making extra payments to attack the principal balance.
+This would be a big mistake as extra payments reduce the subisdy amount that a borrower receives.

-Additionally, borrowers who find ways to shelter income from IDR payments can increase their subsidy even further.
+Additionally, borrowers who find ways to shelter income from IDR payments can further increase their subsidy.
 My favorite strategy is to set money aside in a retirement account.

 Question, during the pause – what happened to the total years of repayment?
 Did they just pause that too?